 The best place for GK’s to do this part of the drill is, you guessed it – off the field.

-Then when it’s time to take shots and not work on your jumping and change of direction drills get on the field.
 This small adjustment will help you take great care of the fields you train on and you set that culture in your community.

 Best place for speed and agility ladder